longkai/Musseta/README.md

 ![Screenshot](art/screenshot.jpg)

 ### Note
-For some reason(especially the emulator), the [travis-ci][CI] might build failed.
+For some reason(especially the emulator), the [travis-ci][CI-url] might build failed.
 However, each commit has been passed locally.

 ### TODO
 A series of articles which describe how the app architecting and testing.